RemiLelaidier/IMS-code/README.md

 ### Start the development server

+If it's the first time, you need to install required components :

+    bower install

 This command serves the app at `http://127.0.0.1:8081` and provides basic URL routing for the app: